teamniteo/handbook/onboarding.md

 ## Welcome to Niteo

 Congratulations on completing the interview process, and joining us here at Niteo.
-We are very much looking forward to having you on the team!
-This page is designed to help you navigate the onboarding process from reading the Handbook to completing the so-called "onboarding issue".
-Regardless of your role, we all use GitHub for tracking what we do, and if you come from a non-technical background, this might be new to you!
-The onboarding issue is a single issue that tracks everything that needs to be done for a successful onboarding.
-At times the onboarding issue might feel overwhelming so if you have any additional questions along the way, post a comment on your issue and @mention someone from the @niteoweb/peopleops team.
-Alternatively, when you are a further down the onboarding issue, you are always welcome to ask questions in the #operations channel on Slack.
+We very much look forward to having you on the team!
+This page is designed to help you navigate the onboarding process from reading the Handbook to completing the onboarding checklist.

+## GitHub

+Regardless of your role, we all use GitHub for tracking our work, and if you come from a non-technical background, this might be new to you!

-Before you can start the onboarding process, you need to have a GitHub account.
-If you don't have one yet, sign up at https://github.com/join.
-Use a short and preferably lowercase username, with no special characters.
-See a few of our usernames, to get an idea: @dmurko, @dz0ny, @marbeann, @zupo.
-Let the person who led the interview process know what your GitHub username is.
-When you signup to Slack, make sure to use the same username/handle as on GitHub.
+Before starting the onboarding process, you need to have a GitHub account.
+[Sign up](https://github.com/join), if you don't have one yet, preferably using a short and lowercase username, with no special characters.
+To get an idea, here are a few of our usernames: [@dmurko](https://github.com/dmurko), [@dz0ny](https://github.com/dz0ny), [@marbeann](https://github.com/marbeann), [@zupo](https://github.com/zupo).

 ## Trial Period